Gabriele Pedullà

 He is the author of La strada più lunga (2001), on the partisan writer Beppe Fenoglio, Machiavelli in tumulto.
 Conquista, cittadinanza e conflitto nei Discorsi sopra la prima deca di Tito Livio (2011), a monograph on Machiavelli’s theory of conflict, and a new commentary on Machiavelli’s The Prince (2013).
 He edited the books Racconti della Resistenza (2005), an anthology of partisan short stories, Parole al potere (2011), an anthology of the best 60 Italian political speeches from 1861 and 1994, and with Sergio Luzzatto a three volume atlas of Italian literature (Atlante della letteratura italiana, 2010-2012).

 His short story Le pietre di Mosca appeared in the anthology La qualità dell’aria (2004), and his first book of fiction, the collection Lo spagnolo senza sforzo (2009), was awarded with the Premio Mondello Opera Prima, the Premio Verga and the Premio Frontino.
-He is also the author of Lame (2017), winner of the 2017 Premio Nino Martoglio for fiction and the 2018 Premio Carlo Levi, and Biscotti della fortuna (2020, Premio Flaiano per la narrativa 2020).
+He is also the author of Lame (2017), winner of the 2017 Premio Nino Martoglio for fiction and the 2018 Premio Carlo Levi, Biscotti della fortuna (2020, Premio Flaiano per la narrativa 2020).
+His most recent book is Certe sere Pablo (2024).